libreobjet/open-guide/motivation.md

 **Why did you chose open design?
 > because is ecodesign?**
 Ecodesign is an approach to designing product with special consideration for the environmental impacts of the product during its  whole lifecycle.
 In a life cycle assessment, the life cycle of a product is usually divided into procurement, manufacture, use, and disposal.https://en.wikipedia.org/wiki/Ecodesign
-When designer is preocupated by opensource, he is surly an humanist person.
-So environmental aspect is an important part of his work.
+When a designer is concerned with open source, the designer surely is a humanist person.
+Thus environmental aspect is an important part of projects.
 - Procurement: most of the open design project's use local material
-- Manufacture: The product is construct on demande localy, you don't have to transport it fom China to Europe for exemple.
+- Manufacture: The product is construct on demand locally, you don't have to transport it fom China to Europe for exemple.
-When a person chose an openproduct, she is not a lambda customer.
+When a person chooses an openproduct, she is not a lambda customer.
 She's more in a collaborative consumption and in a sharing economy than is less polluting system than productive consumption. https://en.wikipedia.org/wiki/Sharing_economy